 RELATED POST: Best Trail Running Hydration Packs for Women

-Most trail runners nowadays will own at least one hydration vest, as it’s the best, and most streamlined way to carry essentials including water, energy food, spare clothing, mobile phone, keys, and even trekking poles… the list goes on and is only limited to your creativity :).
+Most trail runners nowadays will own at least one hydration vest, as it’s the best, and most streamlined way to carry essentials including water, energy food, spare clothing (including your running hat when not being worn), mobile phone, keys, and even trekking poles… the list goes on and is only limited to your creativity :).
 The alternative to a hydration vest is bleak, and that involves stuffing your pockets full of necessities that will bounce up and down during your run, turning what should be a fun experience into a punishing one.

 Without a race pack, you may even have to resort to carrying items in your hands, not a good situation, especially as you may need to use them during gnarly sections of trails.

 The reason I personally own more than one is that, for my short runs, I don’t need the capacity for lots of food and water, so I take a smaller, much lighter race vest.
 Of course, the most versatile hydration vests are the ones with a higher capacity that can be worn for ultra marathons and also shorter runs.